sebcrozet/instant/README.md

 # Instant

 I you call `std::time::Instant::now()` on a WASM platform, it will panic.
-This creates provides a partial replacement for `std::time::Instant` that works on WASM too.
+This crate provides a partial replacement for `std::time::Instant` that works on WASM too.
 This defines the type `instant::Instant` which is:

 * A struct emulating the behavior of **std::time::Instant** if your are targeting `wasm32-unknown-unknown` or `wasm32-unknown-asmjs`